 1.)
 The Extracellular Matrix proteins(Collagen, Laminin, Integrin Alpha 7 and 9)

 2.)
 The Glycosyltransferase proteins: These are proteins that place a sugar on the Alpha Dystroglycan (Dystroglycanopathies or Glycosyltransferase Deficiencies).

 4.)
 Intranuclear Intermediate Filament Deficiency (Lamin A/C) and Nesprin 1

-The CMD's potentially involve proteins that interact with Dystroglycan, illustrated by the orange circle, which represents two proteins that sit on top of each other in muscle cell membrane; Alpha and Beta Dystroglycan.
-Alpha Dystroglycan is believed to play a role in cell signaling and stability of the cell membrane.
+The CMDs potentially involve proteins that interact with Dystroglycan, illustrated by the orange circle, which represents two proteins that sit on top of each other in the muscle cell membrane; Alpha and Beta Dystroglycan.
+Alpha Dystroglycan is believed to play a role in cell signaling and the stability of the cell membrane.
 It also interacts with the Extracellular Matrix.